solidity-labs-io/forge-proposal-simulator/docs/guides/customizable-proposal.md

 The deployer address is used to broadcast the transactions deploying the proposal contracts.
 Ensure your deployer address holds sufficient funds from the faucet to cover deployment costs on the testnet.
 We prioritize security in private key management.
 To avoid storing the private key as an environment variable, we utilize Foundry's cast tool.
 Ensure the cast address matches the Deployer address.

-If you lack a wallet in `~/.foundry/keystores/`, create one by executing:
+If there are no wallets in the `~/.foundry/keystores/` folder, create one by executing:

 ```sh
 cast wallet import ${wallet_name} --interactive